Ultraforce: Topaz

-A crashed alien spacecraft created a series of random pan-dimensional gateways, briefly connecting Gwendor to the Ultraverse, transporting Queen Topaz stranded in a strange world; one in which Males were not separate from women like Gwendor.
+A crashed alien spacecraft created a series of random pan-dimensional gateways, briefly connecting Gwendor to the Ultraverse.
+Queen Topaz was stranded in a strange world, one in which males were not separate from women like Gwendor.
 Topaz was outraged by the new reality, but Pixx of the Ultraforce calmed her by showing her an image of the "true power behind men".
-Hillary Clinton (then First lady of the USA).
 Pixx explained that Earth males have fragile egos and that it was easier for women to let males think they were in charge.
-Topaz, still disturbed for what she considered an unnatural order, consented to join UltraForce, even though it was led by a man, Hardcase.
+Topaz, still disturbed by what she considered an unnatural order, consented to join UltraForce, even though it was led by a man, Hardcase.

-After the Black knight arrived in the ultraverse, Topaz begin to discuss with him his mandates.
+After the Black knight arrived in the Ultraverse, Topaz begin to discuss with him his mandates.
 When Sersi arrived at the encounter of the Knight, apparently mad, Topaz begins a battle with the Eternal, until Sersi was calmed.
-After Black September, Topaz remained in the Ultraverse and get used to it.
+After Black September, Topaz remained in the Ultraverse and got used to it.
 There were hints of mutual attraction between her and Black Knight, that went nowhere.
 Topaz was in the front in the battle against the Tulkans and Demonseed.